ROAD TRIPS MADE EASY

 2015 – 98% of the US population and parts of Canada

-Superchargers are located near amenities like roadside diners, cafes, and shopping centers.
+Superchargers are located near amenities like roadside restaurants, cafes, and shopping centers.
 Road trippers can stop for a quick meal and have their Model S charged when they’re done.

 How it works

-Tesla Superchargers represent the most advanced charging technology in the world, capable of charging Model S 16x faster than most public charging stations.
-Many of our stations are capable of delivering up to 120 kW to Model S, which can replenish half a charge in as little as 20 minutes, for free.
+Tesla Superchargers represent the most advanced charging technology in the world, capable of charging Model S significantly faster than most public charging stations.
+You can replenish half a charge in as little as 20 minutes, for free.
 It works by delivering DC power directly to the battery using special cables that bypass onboard charging equipment.

 Select stations utilize canopies covered with solar panels to offset energy use and provide shade.
 Over the next few years, we plan to cover more stations in sunny locales with solar canopies as part of our commitment to the environment.

 A properly equipped Model S can charge for free at any Supercharger once enabled, unlike gas stations that require you to pay for each fill-up.
-Supercharging is included in every Model S with an 85 kWh battery, and can be added to any 60 kWh Model S for $2,000, or $2,500 if enabled after delivery.
+Supercharging is included in every Model S with an 85 kWh battery, and can be added to any 60 kWh Model S as an option.
 Simply pull up and plug in, take a quick bathroom or food break, and get back on the road.

 Optimal ChargingThe fastest way to replenish your Model S is to charge to 80% state of charge, which is enough for travel between many Supercharger stations.
 Charging the final 20% takes approximately the same amount of time as the first 80% due to a necessary decrease in charging current to help top-off cells.
 It's somewhat like turning down a faucet in order to fill a glass of water to the top without spilling.